noface-0/S-NAS/README.md

 ### Parameters

 #### Shared Parameters
-- Number of layers: 2-8
+- Number of layers: 2-50 (for ResNet, each "layer" is a residual block containing 2-3 actual layers)
 - Batch normalization: Yes/No
 - Dropout rate: 0.0, 0.1, 0.2, 0.3, 0.5
 - Learning rate: 0.1, 0.01, 0.001, 0.0001